lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

   scale_fill_manual(name = "Severity", values = c("Fatal" = "red2", "Non-fatal" = "grey35")) +
   viz_theme + ylim(0, 5000) # + theme(legend.position = "bottom")
 ```

-which results in this plot:
+and thus creating this plot:

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/road-accidents/plot3.png" width="550px" height="500px" vspace="50px"/></p>

 ## Visualizing casualties by crash type

 In a similar manner, we can make another bar chart for the number of casualties by crash type.
 Prior to plotting, however, we need to calculate the corresponding numbers first.

-Additionally, we can rearrange the bars of the plot by ordering the crash types by number of casualties in ascending order.
+As a bonus feature we can rearrange the bars of the plot by ordering the crash types by number of casualties in ascending order.

 ```r
 # Calculate total number of casualties by crash type